 But that was pre-LinkedIn, Facebook, Twitter and Instagram.

-There are now far easier ways to find and contact people rather than manually leafing through candidates’ resume references.
+There are now far easier ways to find and contact people rather than manually leafing through candidates’ resume referees.

 "My referees will get annoyed because I am applying for so many jobs."

-In reality, actual contacts will not happen often.
+In reality, the likelihood of your referees needing to give a full reference will not happen often.
 There are likely to be some pre-screening calls as mentioned above plus some conducted at the end of your interviews, but the number will not be that high.

-If your referees are frustrated by this then they should not be your referees in the first place.
+If your referees are easily frustrated, then they should not be your referees in the first place.

-I discuss this below in 'how to choose the right resume references.'
+I discuss this below in 'how to choose the right resume referees.'

-Let’s now look at the positives when you include your resume references rather than saying 'available upon request.'
+Let’s now look at the positives when you decide to include your resume referees rather than saying 'available upon request.'

-4 Reasons why you should always add resume references
+4 Reasons why you should always add resume referees

 Recruiters want them there from the beginning.